dahas/AngularElectronApp/README.md

 <base href="./">
 ```

-# rcedit
+When you now run "electron.exe" which is in the root folder of your Electron project, you will now see your app running in a Windows frame.

+## 8. Individualize "electron.exe"

+- The first step is simple: Rename `electron.exe` to `projectName.exe`.
+But you probably also want to change the icon and the details, that can be seen when right-clicking the exe file.
+Therefore continue with the next step.

-With this tool you can edit resources and detailed infos attached to a windows executable (exe) file.
+- Download a small tool called `rcedit`.
+With this tool you can edit the resources and infos attached to a windows executable.

-## Download
 https://github.com/electron/rcedit/releases

 ## Usage